 Tissot, a renowned Swiss watch company, has gained global recognition for its exquisite timepieces.
 Established in 1854, just a few years after Longines, Tissot shares a rich watchmaking heritage that spans over a century.
 The brand initially crafted gold pocket watches, marking the beginning of its long-standing tradition of innovation.

-The expansion into international markets began swiftly; Tissot entered the American watch industry in its inaugural year and was celebrated in Russia within five years.
+The expansion into international markets began swiftly; Tissot entered the American watch industry in its inaugural year and was very popular in Russia within five years.
 Since 1907, Tissot has been based at Chemin des Tourelles in Le Locle, Switzerland, where its main production facility still operates.

 You might also like: A Clash of Styles: IWC vs Longines in 2023